opendocsg/slw-judgments-backfill/2014_SGHC_141/report.md

  (1) Has the legal representative of whom complaint is made acted improperly, unreasonably or negligently?
 (2) If so, did such conduct cause the applicant to incur unnecessary costs?
 (3) If so, is it in all the circumstances just to order the legal representative to compensate the applicant for the whole or any part of the relevant costs?

-The three-stage test has been endorsed by the Court of Appeal (see _Ho Kon Kim v Lim Gek Kim Betsy and others and another appeal_ [2001] 3 SLR(R) 220 at [58]).
+The three-stage test has been endorsed by the Court of Appeal (see _Ho Kon Kim v Lim Gek Kim Betsy and others and another appeal_ <span class="citation">[2001] 3 SLR(R) 220</span> at [58]).

-37     The rationale for O 59 r 8(1), as the Court of Appeal explained, is based essentially on the consideration that the “litigant should not be financially prejudiced by the unjustifiable conduct of litigation by his opponent or his opponent's solicitor”: _Tan King Hiang v United Engineers (Singapore) Pte Ltd_ [2005] 3 SLR(R) 529 (“ _Tan King Hiang_ ”) at [15].
+37     The rationale for O 59 r 8(1), as the Court of Appeal explained, is based essentially on the consideration that the “litigant should not be financially prejudiced by the unjustifiable conduct of litigation by his opponent or his opponent's solicitor”: _Tan King Hiang v United Engineers (Singapore) Pte Ltd_ <span class="citation">[2005] 3 SLR(R) 529</span> (“ _Tan King Hiang_ ”) at [15].
 A similar point is made in _Singapore Court Practice 2009_ (Jeffrey Pinsler SC gen ed) (LexisNexis, 2009) at para 59/8/7.
 However, the court should bear in mind the potential chilling effect of making solicitors personally liable for costs.
 In _Tan King Hiang_ , the Court of Appeal noted that:

  ... it must be borne in mind that, in making a show cause order of this nature, the court also has to balance two important public interests.
 In Ridehalgh 's case ([71] supra ), Sir Thomas Bingham MR phrased it in this manner at 226: